 Unusual Options Activity Insight: Vinco Ventures

-Vinco Ventures (NASDAQ:BBIG) shares experienced unusual options activity on Friday.
-The stock price moved down to $3.44 following the option alert.
+Shares of Vinco Ventures (NASDAQ:BBIG) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $3.42.

 - Sentiment: BULLISH